sberdevices/vps-sdk-android/README.md

 ### From repository

 You can clone this repository and use an included example as a template.
-If you want to integrate this in an Gradle existing project:
+If you want to integrate this in an existing Gradle project:

 1. Open your project folder in a terminal and clone this repo:
     ```shell
     git clone https://github.com/sberdevices/vps-sdk-android.git
     ```

-2. Using composing builds connect project vps-android-sdk to your project.
+2. Using composing builds connect project `vps-android-sdk` to your project.
 Add to your project `settings.gradle`:
     ```gradle
     dependencyResolutionManagement {
         ...